 The range of multicast addresses from 232.0.0.0 to 232.255.255.255 is currently set aside for source-specific multicast in IPv4.
 For groups in this range, receivers should only issue source-specific IGMPv3 joins.
-If a PIM router receives a non-source-specific join for a group in this range, it should ignore it, as described in Section 4.8.
+If a PIM router receives a non-source-specific join for a group in this range, it should ignore it.